 - remove the dipstick to check

 There are few things more satisfying than a well-oiled machine.
 But if you’re like most drivers, you probably don’t have a clue about how your car’s engine works.
-Or at least you didn’t until you took it to a mechanic for an oil change.
+Or at least you didn’t until you took it to a mechanic in Arvada (or in your area) for an oil change.
 Or you could learn how to do it yourself with this helpful guide to inspecting your car’s oil level.
 To change the oil in your car, you need to remove the dipstick.
 It is usually held in place by a rubber gasket.
 The dipstick is a long tube, and the last place you would expect to find oil is at the end of it.
 When you clean the dipstick, you want to make sure you do not get any oil on the outside of the tube.
 To prevent this, you can use a dry rag or rubbing alcohol.

 - clean the dipstick and reinsert it